Noah-Huppert/k8s-bot/README.md

                 - `channel`: Respond in the channel message was sent in
                 - `thread`: Respond in a thread, in the channel the message was sent in
+- ⭕ `shutup [sorry]`
+    - Emergency kill switch if Kube is misbehaving.
+Will disallow all communication until the command is called again with the `sorry` keyword
+    - If the `sorry` keyword is present any existing blocks on Kube's communication will be removed.
+And Kube will return to normal.
+However messages scheduled to send during communication blocks time will be dropped (and logged).
+As they might be incorrect or buggy.
 - ⭕ `help`
     - Prints this command list